geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

-The rendered values of :ref:`types-color`, :ref:`types-number`, and :ref:`types-array` properties are intepolated between stops. :ref:`types-enum`, :ref:`types-boolean`, and :ref:`types-string` property
+The rendered values of :ref:`types-color`, :ref:`types-number`, and :ref:`types-array` properties are interpolated between stops. :ref:`types-enum`, :ref:`types-boolean`, and :ref:`types-string` property
-values cannot be intepolated, so their rendered values only change at the specified stops.
+values cannot be interpolated, so their rendered values only change at the specified stops.

 There is an important difference between the way that zoom functions